 equipment required: floor mat, a method of indicating the desired pace of 20 per minute (simply, you can call out at the set cadence using a stopwatch.
-Other options are using a metronome or our free online push-up metronome.
-We have also created a pushup audio file for this test with the correct rate.
-The PACER cd also includes a push-up cadence track.
+See this page for other options for keeing pace The PACER cd also includes a push-up cadence track.
 You can also create an audio track using the Team Beep Test software).

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender and test conditions.
 Perform a standard warm-up.
 See more details of pre-test procedures.